The Gilded Age: Treasures from the Lightner Museum

 A dynamic era that shaped modern America, the Gilded Age witnessed the sudden rise of a new millionaire class whose wealth derived from emerging industries including railroads, oil, and steel manufacturing.
 These titans of American industry expressed their high status by building stately mansions filled with beautiful objects and substantial art collections.

-Category: Exhibitions,Upcoming
+Category: Current,Exhibitions

-Artist Unknown, Woman in Yellow, c.
+Alfred Stevens, Woman in Yellow, c.
 1866.
 Oil on canvas

 Sign up for our newsletter to receive updates.